As of 2021, I am investigating a 4SM-LUT approach

-Passive optical calibration, bathymetry retrieval, water column correction
+Passive optical calibration, satellite derived bathymetry, water column correction

 and bottom typing of shallow water areas using remote sensing imageries.

 Use passive hyperspectral or multispectral satellite images

 to retrieve both SDB depth and spectral reflectance of shallow bottom,